Molson Coors Brewing (TAP) Q3 2017 Results - Earnings Call Transcript

 Right.
 What I mean, Robert, as you know, a number of different factors go into our domestic NSR per hectoliter.
 We've got things that we've talked about in the past like FET drawbacks and freight and fuel revenue adjustments which we make, and then, of course, there's frontline pricing and product promotions and sales mix.
 I mean in the quarter, sales mix was actually negative because of the success that we had behind our economy strategy.

 At the same time, we had tremendous progress on Blue Moon Belgian White, which continues to grow and grow strongly as one of the few large cross-brands in the country that is actually growing.
 And we had a record performance from Leinenkugel's Summer Shandy.
 So, pleasing progress on our above-premium portfolio.
-And as Mark said, we put a constant focus on our revenue management initiatives and that's an ongoing effort.
+And, as Mark said, we put a constant focus on our revenue management initiatives and that's an ongoing effort.

 Mark R. Hunter - Molson Coors Brewing Co.

 Yeah.
-I mean I think the only thing I would add to that, Gavin and Robert, is that right across our business, building our capability around pricing and revenue management is central to our whole commercial excellence approach.
+I mean, I think the only thing I would add to that, Gavin and Robert, is that right across our business, building our capability around pricing and revenue management is central to our whole commercial excellence approach.
 And if you look at the U.S., Canada and Europe, you're seeing very solid progress when you look at how we're managing one of the critical components of our top line and that's our revenue per hectoliter.
 So, I feel pleased with progress and we'll continue to focus in that area.

 Operator